JTwitter - the Java library for the Twitter API

 JTwitter is very easy to use.
 Example usage:

-// Make an oauth client (you'll want to change this bit)
+// Make an oauth client (you'll want to change the keys here)

 // On a desktop, we can do that like this: